India bans rice shipments to curb price rises

 Experts warned the move could push up global food prices.

+"It's fair to say this will have quite an impact on global food prices," said Emma Wall, head of investment analysis and research at Hargreaves Lansdown.

-Food supplies are already under pressure, after Russia's withdrawal this week from a deal guaranteeing safe passage of Ukraine grain, including wheat.
+Food supplies are already under pressure, after Russia's withdrawal this week from a deal guaranteeing safe passage of Ukrainian grain, including wheat.

 India is the world's biggest exporter of rice, accounting for more than 40% of global shipments.
 Non-basmati rice is mainly exported to countries in Asia and Africa.